New Update: Boost Social Proof with Reviews & Automation

 The choice of liking your page or post is left entirely in the user’s hands.

-Given the complexity of Facebook, it’s easy to create a personal profile instead of a business profile by mistake.
-If you’re in this situation, it’s good to fix it before running your competition.
+Given Facebook’s complexity, mistakes are easy to make.
+If you’re in this situation, it’s a good idea to fix it before running your competition.

-According to the Facebook contest rules, you can only run promotions and contests from a Facebook Page, Event, Group, or App.
-This means you can’t run a contest from your personal profile.
+According to the Facebook contest rules, promotions and contests can only be run from a Facebook Page, App, or Event.
+You can’t run a contest from your personal profile, nor can you run one directly within a Facebook Group.

 You can go here to create a Facebook Business page.